Likelihood ratio test for structural changes in factor models: Monte Carlo simulations

+\end{corollary} The proof of this corollary is similar to Proposition 11 in Bai (1997), and the details are omitted here.
+In practice, one can choose a small $\alpha$ value.
+In our simulation, we set $\alpha$ to be 0.05.

-\section{Monte Carlo Simulations}
+\section{Monte Carlo simulations}

-In this section, we investigate the finite sample properties of the proposed LR and LR$_m$ tests for the factor models with single break point.
-We compare the performance of our proposed LR and LR$_m$ tests with HI's Wald(White) test, Wald(HAC) test, LM(White) test and LM(HAC) test for various sample sizes and different setups for factors and factor loadings in Tables \ref{size_normal_tau030}-\ref{power_mean_shift_change_increase_samples_dd}, respectively.
-As shown below, the Wald(White) means Wald using White's heteroskedasticity robust variance, the Wald(HAC) means Wald using HAC with Bartlett kernel, the LM(White) means LM using White's heteroskedasticity robust variance, the LM(HAC) means LM using HAC with Bartlett kernel.
-The asymptotic critical values for HI's tests provided by Andrews (1993) are applied, while the asymptotic critical values for the proposed tests estimated by ourselves.
-In all Monte Carlo experiments, we calculate the size and power based on 2000 replications for each DGP.
-In all simulations, we set the time length of Brownian motions equal to 2000 and repeated them 1000 times to obtain critical values.
-We investigate the size of these tests in Tables \ref{size_normal_tau030}-\ref{size_t_10_tau015} and the power of them in Tables \ref{power_mean_shift_Normal_increase_samples}-\ref{power_mean_shift_change_increase_samples_dd}.
+In this section, we investigate the finite sample properties of the proposed LR and LR$_m$ tests for the factor models with a single break point.
+We compare the performance of our LR and LR$_m$ tests with HI's Wald test and the LM test for various sample sizes and different setups for the factors and factor loadings in Tables \ref{size_normal_tau030}-\ref{power_mean_shift_change_increase_samples_dd}.
+As shown below, we use Wald(HAC) and LM(HAC) to denote HI's Wald and LM tests, respectively, using HAC variances with a Bartlett kernel.
+All of the HAC estimates are based on Newey and West's (1994) method.

+The asymptotic critical values for HI's tests are provided by Andrews (1993), and the asymptotic critical values for the proposed tests are obtained by simulation.
+In all of the simulations, we set the time length of the Brownian motions equal to 2,000 and repeat them 1,000 times to obtain the critical values.

+We investigate these tests' size in Tables \ref{size_normal_tau030}-\ref{size_t_10_tau015}, and their power in Tables \ref{power_mean_shift_Normal_increase_samples}-\ref{power_mean_shift_change_increase_samples_dd}.
 The number of factors is selected by $IC_{p_1}$ of Bai and Ng (2002).
-All HAC estimates are based on Newey and West's method (1994).
+In all of the Monte Carlo experiments, we calculate size and power based on 2,000 replications for each data generating process (DGP).